-The Army Just Released These Haunting Images Taken Moments Before A Combat Photographer’s DeathA mortar tube accidentally explodes during a 2013 live-fire training exercise in eastern Afghanistan (Afghan photojournalist/US Army) clayton-blast-one
+The Army Just Released These Haunting Images Taken Moments Before A Combat Photographer’s DeathA mortar tube accidentally explodes during a 2013 live-fire training exercise in eastern Afghanistan (Afghan photojournalist/US Army)

 The Army has released the final images taken by a combat photographer just moments before she was killed in an explosion during a 2013 live-fire training exercise in eastern Afghanistan.